 The Act has established the Employment Relations Authority which is intended to function as an informal but efficient forum for the determining of legal issues relating to employment matters.
 It has very wide powers and the intention is to enable problems to be dealt with at the lowest possible level at the first instance, and as quickly as possible.

-The operation of the Act is overseen by the Department of Labour which also offers mediation services between employers and employees.
+The operation of the Act is overseen by the Ministry of Business Innovation and Employment which also offers mediation services between employers and employees

 The Fair Trading Act 1986 is intended to ensure that consumers are given full and accurate information about goods and services.
 Its main operative provision states that “no person, in trade, shall engage in conduct which is misleading or deceptive”.
 This legislation provides a significant degree of consumer protection which has been further expanded by the Consumer Guarantees Act 1993.